cbadami/rfp-health-and-wellnes/rfp-health-and-wellness.md

 Any user can:

 1. Create and edit a user profile
+1. Choose to use the app anonymously, i.e. choose a username that is not the user's real name
 1. Accept or reject a group assignment
 1. Enter, view, and modify personal data as needed
+1. Participate in a challenge individually, i.e. not in a group
 1. View challenge data for the rest of their group
 1. View data from past challenges